phonyduck/phonyduck/_posts/2016-03-26-assa-flexkey.md

 ### Description

-Assa Euro Cylinder 5 pins.
+Assa Flexkeys Euro Cylinder, 5-pin.
+The key has a hollowed out tip and a rod inside the lock.

 ### Methods

 ### Notes

+- strange key
 - Couldn't resist a quick try, no luck of course.